Salted Caramel Cheesecake with Chocolate Ganache

 - Place pan over low heat and stir until gelatin dissolves.
 Let it cool off the heat while you complete the next step.

 - In the bowl of a stand mixer fitted with the whisk attachment, beat 1½ cups cream and 2 tablespoons sugar until soft peaks form.
 Slowly pour in warm dissolved gelatin and mix until soft peaks reform.
 You won't get stiff peaks, but this whipped cream will be perfect for pipping on top of cheesecake, pies and other desserts.

-- Remove Cheesecake from refrigerator.
+- Remove Cheesecake from the refrigerator.
 Pour the salted caramel sauce on top of the cheesecake (use as much as you want, then store the rest to use when serving cheesecake or for ice cream topping).
-Put back in fridge while you prepare the ganache.
+Put back in the fridge while you prepare the ganache.

 - Once the ganache is made and cooled, remove the cake from the fridge and pour ganache on top of the caramel layer.
 Put back in the fridge while you make whipped cream.

 - Place whipped cream in pastry bag fitted with 1M tip, remove cake from fridge and pipe whipped cream on out edge of cheesecake.